 Figure 13 - CSS code used to make the Top Navigation bar scroll with the user

 Below is an example of this feature working as expected.
 In this example, a user has scrolled down one of the pages while viewing a table component.
-Despite this however, we can see the top navigation bar has stayed at the top of the users window, allowing them to access it immediately.
+Despite this however, we can see the top navigation bar has stayed at the top of the user’s window, allowing them to access it immediately.